Skip to main content

 According to data collected by the Bureau of Labor Statistics, Current Population Survey (CPS) individuals over the age of 25 who did not complete high school had the highest unemployment rate of 5.6% while those who did had a much lower unemployment rate.
 Those who earn their high school diploma also made a weekly median earning of nearly $200 per week more than those that do not have their high school diploma (Education pays, 2023 2024).
 That adds up to about $10,000 per year.
 Another data set from New Ways to Work revealed that, “approximately four in ten youth who were neither in school nor at work lived in poverty,” (Malka and Sainz, 2023).

-More Positive Outlook for College and Future
+More Opportunities for Your Future

 Those who have earned their high school diploma open the door for endless opportunities in their future.
 Individuals have an increased ability to continue their education and enroll in college with the proper literacy and numeracy skills needed to be successful.
 In certain high school programs, they will have had exposure to various career paths, financial literacy, and other learning aspects to help better understand their career opportunities.